commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 ### Asking for help in gentoo community

 I was then [asking if any have seen this error in the gentoo matrix room](https://matrix.to/#/!aZUzMIEZvEwnDquxLf:neko.dev/$HhWfqHoljo1lwsOhqVHh-YYn8Ai4drLs708CVPb_ZtY?via=matrix.org&via=tchncs.de&via=envs.net).
 And after posting relavent information, some said that `epoll_wait2` is a relatively common system-call, which should be implemented in most cases.
-And no one seems to know anything about that.
+And no one seems to have any idea about my problem specificly.

 ### Eventually